 About Us

 Miller is located in east-central South Dakota midway between the state capital of Pierre and the city of Huron.
-Miller is the county seat of Hand County with a population of 1,400.
+Miller is the county seat of Hand County, with a population of 1,400.

-Hand County is composed of excellent farm land and rolling ranch land providing a balanced agricultural economy.
-Corn, wheat, and sunflowers are the main crops while cattle and hogs are the most prominent livestock.
+Hand County is composed of excellent farmland and rolling ranch land, providing a balanced agricultural economy.
+Corn, wheat, and sunflowers are the main crops, while cattle and hogs are the most prominent livestock.
 We have a vibrant downtown business district that serves our community and area.
 Miller's industrial sector is anchored by the headquarters of the Mid-Dakota Rural Water System and the main office for Clipper Windpower's Rolling Thunder project.